pippyn/icloud3/Readme.md

 *(Required)* The password for the account.

 **account_name**
 The friendly name for the account_name.
-If this isn’t given, it will use the account_name of the username (the part before the `@` in the email address).
+If this isn’t given, it will use the account_name part of the username (the part before the `@` in the email address).

 **include_device_types**  (or  **include_device_type**)
 **exclude_device_types**  (or  **exclude_device_type**)